V-Sekai/manuals/docs/decisions/20210529-adding-entity-networking.md

 ## Context and Problem Statement

-For Groups this system aims to solve the following issues:
+For Groups, this system aims to solve the following issues:

 - **(A)** Need a way to standardize scene spawning.
-- **(B)** Need a way to refer to nodes / instances that is consistent across clients (for example "Set parent to ...").
+- **(B)** Need a way to refer to nodes/instances that is consistent across clients (for example, "Set parent to ...").
 - **(C)** Need a way to synchronize state between clients.
 - **(D)** Provides a basic set of standard protocols and interactions.
-- **(E)** Provides the basis for a security / privacy model regarding entity communication/permissionws over the network.
+- **(E)** Provides the basis for a security/privacy model regarding entity communication/permissions over the network.
-- **(F)** Provides a security model locally for access between nodes of one entity, and nodes of another entity (assuming a secure scripting framework is implemented).
+- **(F)** Provides a security model locally for access between nodes of one entity and nodes of another entity (assuming a secure scripting framework is implemented).
-- **(G)** This also solves the problem of abstracting away implementation details of entities, for example there should be no need to deal with *godot nodes* on an individual basis.
+- **(G)** This also solves the problem of abstracting away implementation details of entities; for example, there should be no need to deal with *Godot nodes* on an individual basis.
-- **(H)** Provide a unified way to create toplevel physics hierarchies isolated from other game logic.
+- **(H)** Provide a unified way to create top-level physics hierarchies isolated from other game logic.

 Note: This proposal covers three **Spawn Types**: